Inside Pomodoro ® Primer for Magic Makers:

 Rule #3: Results are achieved Pomodoro after Pomodoro

 In the productivity space, there is this toxic urge to focus more and produce more in less time.
-To be fair, that’s how the Pomodoro® Technique began, but that’s not where it continued to grow.
+To be fair, that’s how the Pomodoro® Technique began.
+It’s not where & how the Pomodoro method continued to grow.

 Francesco repeatedly brings up the need to observe yourself and understand what is working and what is not.
 Not just keep working.